Resource Center

 • January 1, 2025: A prohibition takes effect on the sale of products with intentionally added PFAS in 11 defined categories.

-• January 1, 2032: A full ban on intentionally added PFAS is implemented, applicable to all products unless a use is designated as “currently unavoidable.”
+• January 1, 2032: A full ban on intentionally added PFAS is implemented, applicable to almost all products unless a use is designated as “currently unavoidable.”
 This final deadline aims to eliminate non-essential uses of PFAS across the board.

 These deadlines emphasize the importance of early compliance planning for manufacturers, importers, and distributors.